-Parenting Plans in Tennessee: Forms and Terms
+Parenting Plans Forms in Tennessee

 As of January 1, 2001, the concept of “custody” disappeared from most of Tennessee’s law books.
 This was a direct result of the “parenting plan” legislation.

 Generally, in order for the parties to receive a divorce, Tennessee divorce laws require court approval of a “permanent parenting plan” issued on court-approved forms which comply with certain strict statutory requirements.
 Requirements for the permanent parenting plan include listing out in detail the responsibilities of each parent with respect to decision-making; where the children will sleep during weekdays, weekends, and holidays; how parents will make educational decisions; financial support; procedure by which the parents will handle disagreements (most parties will choose mandatory mediation); and any other important child development issues.

 Link to Tennessee’s Parenting Plan Forms (Most recent update: Oct.
 17, 2016.
 Current as of Nov.
 16, 2016.):

 Tennessee Permanent Parenting Plan Form – Word and PDF versions.

 More About Tennessee Parenting Plan, Primary Residential Parent & Divorce Law

 Tennessee’s Parenting Plan Law also requires that the permanent parenting plan list all rights possessed by the parents as enacted by the Legislature, which include the right to telephone access with the children and unfettered rights to medical and school records.
 The parenting plan form is very detailed and will require a sincere effort by both parents to reach an agreement.
 This law, in effect, will require parents to act like adults.
 Few exceptions exist, but important exceptions apply in situations involving domestic violence.